sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/IshwaryaVaradarajanWiki.md

 * Integration of Level 2 scoreboard module with player completed.
 * Integration of Level 2 scoreboard module enemy module is in progress

+Week8 (11/18/2017)
+* Completed Level 2 scoreboard integration with Enemy and level 1 & 2 modules are completed.
+* Sequence Diagram for the project is in progress

 Below are the instances that indicate, that the team adopted the 'Eliminate Waste' which is one of the lean core values:

 Week1 (09/16/2017)